 World Service Sport Programmes

-In 2011 he was able to savour a league and Champions League double, a rare feat for any player and one few Africans throughout history can match.
+In 2011 he achieved a league and Champions League double, a rare feat for any player.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.